FACTS ABOUT CAT TOWN

-Focusing primarily on helping vulnerable shelter cats sets us apart from other rescues, whose main focus tend to be on high volume adoptions, bottle-fed kittens, or community cats.
+Focusing primarily on helping vulnerable shelter cats sets us apart from other rescues, whose main focus tend to be on high volume adoptions.

 Cat Town is also unique in that several members of our core team are still volunteers at OAS and work closely with the cats there.
 This helps us identify the cats who most need our help.
 And, while we are fully independent of OAS, we work in close collaboration with shelter staff and consider supporting that shelter to be integral to our mission.

 Cat Town's mission is to transform the approach to saving shelter cats, reducing euthanasia nationwide.
 Our focus is to find great homes for cats who are considered unadoptable in the traditional rescue model.